hai-vr/documentation/docs/products/vixen-control/non-destructive-dependencies.md

     - Vixen does not treat objects differently whether they're tagged EditorOnly or not in the scene.
 - For this reason, Vixen needs to run *after* properties are changed in the scene.

+## Vixen Create Animations

+This is part of the main Vixen Processor.

+- Vixen uses GetComponentsInChildren to find properties to animate.
+- The behaviour of GetComponentsInChildren should be based on the structure of the avatar hierarchy during Edit mode.
+- For this reason, Vixen needs to run *before* other modules rearrange the structure of the avatar hierarchy in such a way that GetComponentsInChildren would return different results.

 ## Vixen Intermodule

 This is part of the main Vixen Processor.